nationalarchives/design-system/src/content/dates-and-times/index.md

   <dt>Range of years</dt>
   <dd>2023 to 2024</dd>
 </dl>

+If there is limited space, you can use an en-dash for a range of years, for example 2023–2024.

+### Ranges with no beginning or end

 Use "From &hellip;" for open-ended events and "Now to &hellip;" when describing events that are currently ongoing: